ivomiyashiro/bookshop-api/README.md

-# 📖 Dev Bookstore
+# 📖 Bookshop API

- An innovative online bookstore that aims to provide book and coding lovers with a seamless and convenient shopping experience.
+A robust and high quality REST API for a book e-commerce.
+Developed using Nest.js, a powerful and scalable Node.js framework and meticulously tested with Jest, ensuring the highest level of code quality and reliability.

-## 😁 Technologies
+## 😁 Crafted with

 ✅ Nest.js